 G. Other requirements:

-Ports of Entry: Apple imports are allowed to enter India through the sea ports in Kolkata, Chennai, Mumbai, and Cochin.
+Apple imports are allowed to enter India through all ports of entry.

 Certificate of Origin: India requires that a Country of Origin certificate be presented at port of entry.